TesfaAsmara/colonel_blotto/notes/02_05_2024.md

     - wrote Make command to record execution profiling metrics
         - wrote `plot_profiling.py` to extract, visualize the execution profiling metrics in `execution_times.png`, for the purpose of comparing the code

+TODO:
+    Estimate disk used for each folder in the results/ directory, get the average size of each file, get the median size of each file
+    Ask for storage
+    Have Youngsu double check C code